International Institute of Information Technology, Naya Raipur: History

 The institute was established by the International Institute of Information Technology University Act, 2013 of the Government of Chhattisgarh, and is a joint venture of Government of Chhattisgarh and NTPC Ltd. It is a state university recognized by University Grants Commission, New Delhi.

 Admission Process

 Students are required to submit JEE Main scores to be admitted.
-There are 90 seats across each of the three branches in BTech courses.
+There are around 100 seats across each of the three branches in BTech courses.

 IIIT-NR's reservation criteria holds 50% of seats for students who are residents of Chhattisgarh state, and 15% seats for children of NTPC employees.
-The remaining 35% seats are filled through the Josaa rounds conducted by Joint Seat Allocation Authority.
+The remaining 35% seats are filled through the JOSAA rounds conducted by Joint Seat Allocation Authority.